 Fibroids are abnormal growths that develop in or on a woman's uterus.
 Learn about major indicators, including heavy bleeding, pelvis pain, and bloating.

-Endometriosis is a disorder in which the tissue that forms the lining of your uterus grows outside of your uterine cavity.
-The lining is called the endometrium.
-Learn the…
+Endometriosis is a disorder in which tissue similar to that which forms the lining of your uterus grows outside of your uterine cavity.
+The lining is called the…

 Gonorrhea is a sexually transmitted disease that affects warm, moist areas of the body.
 Early symptoms include pain when urinating and discharge.

 Cancer of the uterine endometrium, or endometrial cancer, is a type of cancer that starts in the inner lining of your uterus called the endometrium.

 Dysfunctional uterine bleeding (DUB) is a condition that affects nearly every woman at some point in her life.
 Also called abnormal uterine bleeding (AUB), DUB is a…

 A low platelet count, or thrombocytopenia, can range from mild to severe, depending on the cause.
 Some people may experience severe bleeding, while others may not have…